Bemesko/aspnet-bookstore/README.md

 ```

 - They are very focused on keeping their syntax inside regular HTML, and things are defined using tags for each element (hence the TAG in Tag Helpers)

+### Action Results
+- Action Results are an abstraction that allow to group results to certain actions in an application under the same type
+- Example: If a function can return a `View` but under some conditions can also redirect to another page (returning a `Redirect`), both `View` and `Redirect` can be thought as `IActionResult`s
+- POLYMORPHISM

+---

+- To develop using **hot reloading**, use `dotnet watch` instead of `dotnet run`
+  - I'm forcing myself to use the .NET CLI instead of Visual Studio because I don't like IDEs that bring too much abstraction when I'm learning

+---

+- Apparently there is a difference between MVC applications and Razor applications, look into it later